 repo1-retention-full-type: count

-An example with a sercret generator is also available in the tutorials.
+An example with a secret generator is also available in the tutorials.
 Enter your access data in the s3.conf file and transfer the tutorial to your Kubernetes with kubectl apply -k cluster-tutorials/pgbackrest_with_s3/.